-- As required by the Companies (Auditors' Report) Order, 2016 ("the Order") issued by the Central Government in terms of section 143 (11) of the Act, we give in the "Annexure A" a statement on the matters specified in paragraphs 3 and 4 of the Order, to the extent applicable. - (A) As required by Section 143(3) of the Act, we report that: - a) We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit. - b) In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books. - c) The standalone balance sheet, the standalone statement of profit and loss (including other comprehensive income), the standalone statement of changes in equity and the standalone statement
+As required by the Companies (Auditor's Report) Order, 2020 ("the Order") issued by the Central Government of India in terms of Section 143 (11) of the Act, we give in the "Annexure A" a statement on the matters specified in paragraphs 3 and 4 of the Order, to the extent applicable.

+- 2. (A) As required by Section 143(3) of the Act, we report that: - a) We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit. - b) In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books. - The standalone balance sheet. the standalone statement of profit and loss (including other comprehensive income), the standalone statement of changes in equity and the standalone statement of cash flows dealt with by this Report are in agreement with the books of account.

-- of cash flows dealt with by this Report are in agreement with the books of account. - In our opinion, the aforesaid standalone financial statements comply with the Ind AS specified under section 133 of the Act. - e) On the basis of the written representations received from the directors as on 31 March 2020 taken on record by the Board of Directors, none of the directors is disqualified as on 31 March 2020 from being appointed as a director in terms of Section 164(2) of the Act. - f) With respect to the adequacy of the internal financial controls with reference to standalone financial statements of the Company and the operating effectiveness of such controls, refer to our separate Report in "Annexure B". - (B) With respect to the other matters to be included in the Auditors' Report in accordance with Rule 11
+- d) In our opinion, the aforesaid standalone financial statements comply with the Ind AS specified under Section 133 of the Act. - On the basis of the written representations received from the directors as on 31 March 2022 taken on record by the Board of Directors, none of the directors is disqualified as on 31 March 2022 from being appointed as a director in terms of Section 164(2) of the Act. - f) With respect to the adequacy of the internal financial controls with reference to financial statements of the Company and the operating effectiveness of such controls, refer to our separate Report in "Annexure B". - (B) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditor's) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us:

-- of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - The Company has disclosed the impact of pending litigations as at 31 March 2020 on its financial position in its standalone financial statements - Refer Note 40 to the standalone financial statements: - ii.
-The Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses as at 31 March 2020; - iii.
-There has been no delay in transferring amounts, required to be transferred, to the Investor Education and Protection Fund by the Company; - iv.
-The disclosures in the standalone financial statements regarding holdings as well as dealings in specified bank notes during the period from 8 November 2016 to 30 December 2016
+- a) The Company

+has disclosed the

+impact of pending

+litigations as at 31

+March 2022 on its

+financial position

+in its standalone

+financial statements

+Refer Note 42

+to the standalone

+financial statements.

+- b) The Company

+did not have any

+long-term contracts

+including derivative

+contracts for which

+there were any

+material foreseeable

+losses as at 31

+March 2022.

+- c) There has been no delay in transferring amounts, required to be transferred, to the Investor Education and Protection Fund by the Company.

+- d)(i) The management has represented that, to the best of its knowledge and belief, as disclosed in Note 51 to the standalone financial statements, no funds have been advanced or loaned or invested (either from borrowed